An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

 The \emph{Jacobi set} is an extension of the notion of critical points for multi-fields \cite{2004-edelsbrunner-jacobi-set}.
 Intuitively, the Jacobi set of the multi-field, comprising $r$ functions, is the collection of critical points of one function restricted to the intersection of the level sets of the remaining $r-1$ functions.
 For a generic PL multi-field $\f: \M \rightarrow \R^r$, its Jacobi set consists of $(r-1)$-simplices of $\M$ which are critical.
 We briefly describe the determination of these critical simplices here and refer the readers to \cite{2008-edels-reebspace} for more details.

 Let $\sigma$ be an $(r-1)$-simplex of $\M$.
-Consider a unit vector $\bu$ in the $(r-1)$-sphere $\bS^{r-1}$, and let $h_{\bu} : \M \rightarrow \R$ be the PL function defined as h$_{\bu}(\x) = \langle \f(\x), \bu \rangle$, which is the height of the image of $\x$ in the direction $\bu$.
-If the value of $h_{\bu}$ is constant on a simplex $\sigma \in \M$, using definitions for a vertex, $\sigma$ is defined as regular or critical for $h_\bu$ provided the corresponding image $h_\bu({\sigma})$ is regular or critical.
-Furthermore, $\sigma$ is a simple critical simplex if $h_\bu({\sigma})$ is simple critical.
-Note that the lower (upper) link of $\sigma$ consists of simplices in the link having $h_{\bu}$-values strictly less (greater) than the values at the vertices of $\sigma$.
-Using the genericity condition, the upper and lower links of $h_\bu({\sigma})$ cover all vertices of $\Link{\sigma}$ \cite{2016-Julien-ReebSpace}.
-Then by applying reduced homology of the lower link of $h_\bu(\sigma)$, as discussed in \ref{subsubsec:pl-critical}, we determine whether the simplex $\sigma$ is regular or critical for $h_{\bu}$.
+Consider a unit vector $\bu$ in the $(r-1)$-sphere $\bS^{r-1}$, and let $h_{\bu} : \M \rightarrow \R$ be the PL function defined as $h_{\bu}(\x) = \langle \f(\x), \bu \rangle$, which is the height of the image of $\x$ in the direction $\bu$.
+If the value of $h_{\bu}$ is constant on the simplex $\sigma$ in $\M$, the lower (upper) link of $\sigma$ consists of simplices in the link of $\sigma$ having $h_{\bu}$-values strictly less (greater) than the values at the vertices of $\sigma$.
+From the genericity condition, the upper and lower links of $\sigma$ cover all vertices of $\Link{\sigma}$ \cite{2016-Julien-ReebSpace}.
+Then by applying reduced homology of the lower link, as discussed in \secref{subsubsec:pl-critical}, we determine whether the simplex $\sigma$ is regular or critical for $h_{\bu}$.
 Furthermore, it can be determined whether a critical simplex is simple critical or not.